First Published: August 2011

 Eventually, the trial goes to the jury, which is tampered with by Abra Kadabra posing as a still living Professor Zoom.
 Eventually, the Flash is acquitted of all charges and disappears to live peacefully in the future with the first love of his life, Iris.
 At least until the next crisis occurs!

 Why should these stories be Showcased?: I was honestly surprised by this volume.
 I have said numerous times that I am not a fan of Carmine Infantino’s art style.
 As he matured, his figures were less rounded and more angular in design.
 But with his return to the Flash title in this collection, it’s like he found a fountain of youth, perhaps inspired by working on the title he was most identified with from his career.
 The page layouts are truly intriguing, as he tries to avoid the traditional 4-, 6-, or 9-panel format for his pages.
-Panel order went left to right, or up to down, or diagonally across the page, making the story seem in constant motion on each page.
+Panel order going left to right, or up to down, or diagonally across the page, making the story seem in constant motion on each page.
 I was very impressed with the art, and this Showcase should be given a look just for these layouts.
 The story was interesting but seemed to drag along until the final 11 issues.
 This was a nice wrap-up to the Barry Allen storyline in the DC Universe.

 Footnotes: OK, I am getting on my soapbox here, so bear with me.
 This volume leaves out four issues during this run from #323 to #350.
 Flash #328 reprints Flash #165, which was the wedding issue of Barry Allen and Iris West.
 (This issue is reprinted in Showcase Presents The Flash Vol. 4 if you want to give it a read.)
 While I can forgive leaving this issue out, DC should have at least included the cover to #328, as that was all new.
 Now, the bigger crime comes with the exclusion of Flash #337 to #339, with no explanation given to why they were omitted.
 These are key issues in this storyline, as Big Sur is introduced and we are shown why attorney Cecile Horton hates the Flash so much.
 In reading online forums, the general conclusion is these issues were omitted for page considerations, to keep the volume under the 600-page mark.
 Mind you, DC released Showcase Presents Booster Gold in 2008 at 624 pages; released Showcase Presents The Spectre in 2012 at 616 pages; and released Showcase Presents Amethyst, Princess of Gemworld in 2012 at 648 pages.
 This Flash volume came in at 592 pages, so there was at least some wiggle room to include at least one more story based on the Booster Gold precedent, and there were no concerns the following year with the Spectre and Amethyst volumes.